AyoAlfonso/node-stripe-example/README.md

     Stripe.setPublishableKey('UPDATE ME');
     ```

-1. Fire up the app - `gulp`.
-Then, navigate to [http://localhost:5000/products/1](http://localhost:5000/products/1) in your browser of choice.
+1. Fire up the app - `npm start`.
+Then, navigate to [http://localhost:3000/products/1](http://localhost:3000/products/1) in your browser of choice.